SystemsScientist/C-Primer-Plus-Chapter-9/README.md

 To compile and execute the Chapter 9 files,

-    (1) copy the code directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,
+    (1) copy the code and paste it directly into your preferred Integrated Development Environment (IDE), CLion, CodeLite,
         or Code::Blocks, for example, or your preferred text editor, Vim, Nano, or Emacs, for example